About the college

 Corpus Christi has an excellent college library, centred on the magnificent sixteenth-century Old Library, with around 70,000 books on open shelves.
 The library has elegant reading rooms, on-line access to a variety of electronic resources and general access to the University network and the internet via WiFi.
-Building work is taking place to create a new Special Collections Centre and modern extension to the current library; it is anticipated that this new space will be open in early 2024.
+Building work is taking place to create a new Special Collections Centre and modern extension to the current library; it is anticipated that this new space will be open during 2024.

 The library is open 24 hours a day for members of the college.

 Internet access is available in all student rooms and properties.
 Wireless access is available across the main college site and in all college accommodation

 Printing, scanning and photocopying facilities are available on the main site.
 There is a friendly IT support team to help with enquiries.

 Corpus Christi offers a wide range of extra-curricular activities to graduate students.

 Middle Common Room (MCR) members can join any of the clubs and societies run by the JCR as well as their own.